-Compress your larger files
+- Compress your larger files

-Optimize and compress your images
+- Optimize and compress your images

-Leverage browser caching
+- Leverage browser caching

 Optimize Your Images Like we talked about when we said to compress some larger files, you will also need to do this with images.
 However, do not use the same tool (Gzip) to do so.
 Instead, use something like Photoshop or GIMP for this as it gives you more granular control of the final product.
 Also, make sure that the correct file types are used for the correct types of images.
 Generally, you want to use JPG files for photographs and complex images, and you’ll want to use PNG files for graphics and objects with fewer than 16 colors.
 There are also SVG images and a few other filetypes, but generally, you’ll want to make sure that the majority of your site uses JPG, PNG, or SVG filetypes for images.
 You can also use CSS spritesheets to create a template for images you use often (like icons and buttons).
 This allows you to combine all your frequently used images into a single file that all loads at once, then you can simply display (using CSS) the part of the larger image that you wish.
 This will cut down on HTTP requests to your server and improve Page Speed scores.

 Leverage Your Browser Caching Leveraging your browser caching means limiting the amount of time your website tells any given browser to cache (store) information for quick loading.
 To do this simply set your “expires” header to a different timeframe.
 The standard cache expiration rate is one year.

+Too Much?
+Contact the Page Speed Optimization Experts at Goldstein-Brossard Today!
 If all of this sounds too technical or complicated to you (or you simply don’t want to deal with it), then you can always contact the team of SEO professionals here at Goldstein-Brossard.
 We’re always available to help you with all your Page Speed optimization needs!
 Contact us today.

 Fill Out the Form for a Free Analysis